 The plant manager, Mr. Uwe Feige, is the managing director.
 The deputy plant manager is Ms. Katrin Höckrich.
 Mr. Jan Wosnitzka heads the Municipal Services division, Mr. Christopher Helbig heads the Civil Engineering and Urban Space division and Ms. Katrin Höckrich heads the Central Services division.

-We employ around 400 people and 15 professional educations.
+We employ around 400 people and 17 professional educations.

 The company's annual turnover is around € 32 million, of which € 10 million is generated in the waste disposal division.

 Woodchippings are produced from landscaping material (dead wood) that accumulates during daily work.
 We use these 3,500 cubic meters of wood chips per year to generate heat and hot water for our business premises.
+The sun also helps with this.
+Our solar thermal systems turn sunshine into heat and our photovoltaic systems generate electricity.
+We use intelligent charging management to power our electric vehicles, making another important contribution to climate protection.

 This enables a 55,000 l buffer tank to be charged independently for heating and hot water preparation from May to September.